Out-of-Pocket Maximum/Limit

 • Coinsurance

-Plans can set lower limits than the federal cap — and if you qualify for Cost-Sharing Reductions (CSR), your actual out-of-pocket maximum could be significantly lower than the federal ceiling.
+These are ceilings, not typical values.
+Plans routinely set limits well below the federal cap, and if you qualify for Cost-Sharing Reductions on a Silver plan, your actual maximum can be dramatically lower.

 Frequently Asked Questions